Laboratory Training 1

 1.1 Individual Task

-Design and implement classes to represent the entities of the third laboratory training of the course "Fundamentals of Java Programming".
+Design and implement classes to represent the entities of the third laboratory training of the Java Basic Programming Course.
 The solution should be based on the previously created classes.

 The program must demonstrate:

-- reproduction of the functionality of laboratory trainings No. 3 and No. 4 of the course "Fundamentals of Java Programming";
+- reproduction of the functionality of laboratory trainings No. 3 and No. 4 of the Java Basic Programming Course;

 - using Stream API tools for all sequence processing and output functions;